bgins/cowsay/examples/fortune/README.md

 # fortune

-This example runs the Cowsay Wasm component in a Homestar workflow.
+This example runs the Cowsay Wasm component in a [Homestar][homestar] workflow.
 The workflow is injected with a fortune produced at the command line, then run on the Homestar runtime.

 The fortunes are borrowed from the [`fortune-kind` collection][fortune-kind-collection].
 Please see the [`fortune-kind` licenses][fortune-kind-licenses] for reuse of `fortune-kind` and fortunes.